How to Become a Certified Health Data Analyst (CHDA)

 - Expected Time to Completion: 18 months

-The University of Wisconsin offers an online bachelor of science in health information management and technology (HIMT) program.
-This program provides students with skills in both health information management (HIM) and health information technology (HIT). graduates of the program will be prepared with the knowledge and skills needed for succeeding in today’s technology-focused healthcare environments.
+The University of Wisconsin offers an online bachelor’s of science program in health information management and technology (HIMT).
+This program provides students with health information management (HIM) and health information technology (HIT) skills.
+Graduates of the program will be prepared with the knowledge and skills needed to succeed in today’s technology-focused healthcare environments.

 This fully online bachelor’s completion program offers two tracks: health information management and health information technology.
 Students take 45 credits of core courses, 12 credits of track courses, 1 credit of capstone preparation course, and 3 credits of the capstone project course for a total of 61 credits.

 Some of the courses in the curriculum are digital literacy in healthcare; healthcare systems and organizations; survey of information technology in healthcare; statistics for healthcare; principles of management for HIMT professionals; healthcare economics; database structures and management systems; and programming for HIMT professionals.

 - Location: Madison, Wisconsin